carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 on a special URL "
 ---

-- push to a GitHub repo
-- activate Pages in the repo settings
-- change something in `index.md`
-- go to landing page
-- make a change in `index.md` and see how landing page updates
-- add a second `.md`
-- add minimal YAML header

 # What is GitHub Pages?
 [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages) is a free website hosting service by GitHub that takes files from your GitHub repository that is configured as a website,